EckertLab/protocols/README.md

 University.
 To get started, please do the following:

 1. Create a local directory on your computer (e.g., ~/src/eckertlab)

-1. Clone this repository `git clone git@github.com:EckertLab/protocols.git`
+2. Clone this repository `git clone git@github.com:EckertLab/protocols.git`

-1. Change to the `protocols`
-directory and get started by adding, commiting and pushing back to this repository.
+3. Change to the `protocols` directory and get started by adding, commiting and pushing back to this repository.

+*or...*

+* Click the `+` next to the repository name above and start editing online

 Everyone in the Eckert Lab is an admin for this organization, but if you have trouble please let us know.